Army Combat Fitness Test: Description

-It is graded in a scale with a maximum score of 600 points.
+It was graded in a scale with a maximum score of 600 points and was changed to 500 points with the removal of the standing power throw.
 In August 2019, a member of the 22nd Chemical Battalion became the first soldier to record a perfect score, beating out the previous record of 597, set in June by a member of the Kentucky Army National Guard.